-To start with eating well, we figured that this might be a good time for a reminder that according to the American Institute for Cancer Research (AICR) certain lifestyle factors can adversely affect cancer risk to the point where they estimate that the risk of many of the most common cancers that affect men, including colorectal and prostate, could be reduced by as much as 30% if we change certain behaviors:
+According to the American Institute for Cancer Research (AICR), certain lifestyle factors can adversely affect cancer risk for many of the most common cancers that affect men, including colorectal and prostate, and can be reduced if we change certain behaviors.

-- Eat more fresh fruits and vegetables – 3 servings of non-starchy veggies and 2 of fresh whole fruits every day
+- Eat a wide variety of plant foods that include fruits and vegetables – 3 servings of non-starchy veggies and 2 servings of fresh whole fruits every day